AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

   - 2c1.
 IABS alerts healthcare worker that mandatory field cannot be deleted.
   - 2c2.
 Healthcare worker enters new field.
   - Steps 2c1-2c2 are repeated until the data entered are correct or Healthcare worker cancels the action.
 Use case resumes from step 3.

+---

+**Use Case: UC07 - Add Patient Visit**

+---

+**Use Case: UC08 - Check Patient Visit History**

+- **Actor:** Healthcare Worker
+- **Description:** Healthcare worker checks patient visit history in the ImmuniMate Address Book System.
+- **Preconditions:** Healthcare worker has logged into the system.
+- **Guarantees:** Existing patient visit history in the ImmuniMate Address Book System is successfully displayed.
+- **MSS:**
+    1. Healthcare worker choose to check a patient visit history.
+    2. IABS requests the necessary detail for checking patient visit history (NRIC).
+    3. Healthcare worker enters the patient's details.
+    4. IABS validates the entered data.
+    5. IABS displays the patient record to the database.
+- **Extensions:**

+  3a.
+IABS detects an error in the entered data (user does not exist).

+  3a1.
+IABS shows the conflicting existing entry
+  3a2.
+IABS requests for the correct data.
+  3a3.
+Healthcare Worker enters new data.
+  Steps 3a1-3a3 are repeated until the data entered are correct, or the user cancels the action.
+  Use case resumes from step 4.

+  3b.
+IABS detects an error in the entered data (wrong NRIC format).

+  3b1.
+IABS requests for the correct data.
+  3b2.
+Healthcare Worker enters new data.
+  Steps 3b1-3b2 are repeated until the data entered are correct.
+  Use case resumes from step 4.

+  *a.
+At any time, Healthcare Worker chooses to cancel creating the patient record.

+  *a1.
+IABS requests confirmation to cancel.
+  *a2.
+Healthcare Worker confirms the cancellation.
+  Use case ends.

 ### Non-Functional Requirements